 The committee/panel will take NHS support and treatment and/or external (non NHS) service and care costs into account when considering the value for money of the research.
-It is important that you consider these costs and discuss them with the NHS bodies or providers of NHS services involved in order to avoid any delay in commencing the research.
+It is important that you consider these costs and discuss them with the NHS bodies, providers of NHS services or care/service providers involved in order to avoid any delay in commencing the research.

 Please be aware that the research award does NOT include NHS support and/or treatment costs and/or external (non NHS) service and care costs.
 NHS support costs will be funded via the Comprehensive Research Networks.
-NHS treatment costs, including any excess treatment costs/savings, will be met by the NHS through normal patient care commissioning arrangements.
+NHS treatment costs, including any excess treatment costs/savings, will be met by the NHS through normal patient/user care commissioning arrangements.

 NHS support costs

-These are the additional patient care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient care service involved continues to be provided.
-These might cover items such as extra patient tests, extra in-patient days and extra nursing attention.
-Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Clinical Research Network (LCRN) senior manager for advice on NHS support costs.
+These are the additional patient/user care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient/user care service involved continues to be provided.
+These might cover items such as extra patient/user tests, extra care staff visits and extra care worker attention.
+Researchers should contact their local R&D department initially and, if they are unable to help directly or if there is no local R&D department, contact the Local Comprehensive Research Network (LCRN) senior manager for advice on NHS support costs.
 Further details about LCRN contacts are available on the NIHR Local Clinical Research Network website.
 Read more on CRN support into health and social care research taking place in non-NHS settings.

-Please read the NHS England guidance on the funding of excess treatment costs prior to completing your application.
+Please read our guidance on the funding of excess treatment costs prior to completing your application.